-Having low back pain is in no way life threatening, it is for many though seriously threatening to our quality of life.
+Having low back pain is not life threatening, it is for many though it is seriously threatening to quality of life.

-For the worst sufferers a back issue can mean a life spent in fear of sudden pain in the low back which comes with no warning and can put you out of action and into severe pain for weeks at a time.
+For the worst sufferers – back pain can represent a life spent in fear of sudden pain in the low back which comes with no warning and can put you out of action and into severe pain for weeks at a time.
 Back pain can be as scary as it is painful.

 For others your back problem just means that there are certain activities that you can’t do without a guaranteed pain in the low back.

 The connection between having Low back pain and a weak core in our experience is consistent and profound.
 99% of all toothache is related to dental decay and 99% of all back pain comes with a weak core to one degree or another.

 A better practical understanding of how your core works is often the most important box that needs to be ticked for you to become pain free long term.

 ‘The Core’ is the collective name we give to muscles that provide support to the trunk region, it distinguishes these deep muscles from muscles that create movement.
 Difinitively these core muscles are deep so you can’t see them – which perhaps is why there is so much confusion even among health and fitness professionals as to which precise muscle groups they are.

 For our purposes it’s probably enough to know that if you can see it then it isn’t the core.
 Many of the stiffest lower backs and weakest cores we have seen over the years were in those who sport magnificent 6 packs.
 In contrast the average sumo wrestler has superhuman strength in their core… truly well hidden!